fbuireu/gatsby-script/README.md

 1. Is it possible to delay loading User.com, Trustpilot and Nimbata scripts?
 It is not vital for my site them to load immediately.
 There could easily be a few seconds delay.
 Alternatively Trustpilot and User.com could start loading whenever a scroll event is triggered or if a users scrolls to a particular place.
 2. Are there any better methods available perfomance wise for adding Google Analytics and Googel Ads scripts than gatsby plugin gtag?
+3. Are there any other ways to improve this repo's perfomance score on Lighthouse?

 **Site's URL:** https://gatsbyscript.gatsbyjs.io
 **Repo:** https://github.com/Webcontext-Limited/gatsby-script